-The parents/guardians of the female child domestic servants reported that because of serious poverty they are forced to send their children out to work.
-In response to the question why do they place their children in domestic employment, we found multiple answers.
-A part of them (19%) reported that due to gain a bit of income for the family, 21% of them reported that it was "for a better future" for the child; 16% reported that the main reason was the greater security for the children which refer to both economic and as well as social security i.e. security from social hazards of life.
-But the answer of the remaining part (44%) was variety in nature.
+6(c) Parents/Guardians' views about female child domestic workers to the question why they place their children in domestic employment, we found multiple answers.
+A part of them (19%) reported that it was to gain a bit of income for the family, 21% of them reported that it was "for a better future" for the child; 16% reported that the main reason was the greater security for the children, which means both economic and social security i.e. security from social hazards of life.
+The answer of the remaining part (44%) was varied in nature.